accommodations

 Water comes from a well and runs to taps at the Water Grove in the center of camp, as well as in the kitchen, and at the studio barn.
 The Water Grove has running water at a utility sink for washing clothes, filling water jugs, or brushing your teeth.
 There is a solar-heated shower and a curtained-off space with a mirror for changing.
 We also take frequent trips to the lake to swim and bathe, and there is a coin laundry in town.

 Toilets are either in outhouses or in open-air outdoor privies.
-We use a composting toilet system, layering with peat moss in the toilets, and then layering with hay in a composting corral.
-The peat moss keeps it from smelling, and it’s truly a pleasurable way to poop in the woods.
+We use a composting toilet system, layering with sawdust in the toilets, and then layering with hay in a composting corral.
+The sawdust keeps it from smelling, and it’s truly a pleasurable way to poop in the woods.
 All privies and outhouses have a hand washing station nearby.

 Shared Daily Chores